grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-Running the Agent now will give you:
+Running the Agent now will give you the following:

 ```
 AGENT_MODE=flow ./grafana-agent run agent-config.river